Britax Car Seats - The Ultimate Comparison Charts

 Britax also includes two lines of booster car seats, which are forward-facing only seats designed for older children.
 Boosters include extended weight ranges, can usually be used as highback and then bottom-only, and may or may not include a 5-point harness (i.e., a combination car seat).
 Our car seat buying guide clarifies these distinctions if you're looking for more information.

-The Britax infant car seat line currently includes four models, while the convertible seat line totals eight models with various design trade-offs and feature overlaps.
+The Britax infant car seat line currently includes four models, while the convertible seat line totals nine models, including the new Britax One4Life, with various design trade-offs and feature overlaps.
 But choosing between infant and convertible car seats is not the only consideration parents will need to make.
 There are also features - so many features! - each carefully crafted to ensure the safest, most comfortable ride for your little one.

 Here is the Britax Infant Car Seat Comparison Table